 Saguaro Barefoot Shoes | $16-30 | Sizes US 7.5 toddler – W15/M13.5

-Saguaro Barefoot Shoes are an affordable option available at Amazon worldwide in a huge range of sizes and colors.
+Saguaro Barefoot Shoes are an affordable option available in a huge range of sizes and colors.
 They’re a cross between a water shoe and a sneaker, and are very thin, flexible, and have a nice wide toe box.

 Saguaro Adult Review